-Eureka Theatre Presents World Premiere of CRYSTAL SPRINGS, Now thru 3/23
+Eureka Theatre to Present World Premiere of CRYSTAL SPRINGS, 3/6-23

 Inspired by true events, CRYSTAL SPRINGS follows a suburban mother who gets wrapped up in, and ultimately obsessed by, her daughter's online social circle, using the teenager's Web connections to fire salvos and seek revenge.
 Among those drawn into this vortex are a wary neighbor who naively believes curbing Internet access will keep her own daughter safe, and a young office assistant, whose Web savvy inadvertently sets into motion a scheme with a horrifying outcome.
 The play begins at the story's conclusion, and unfolds backwards in time, turning surprising corners on a labyrinthine path to reveal an unexpected beginning.